-The question paper consists of Five units: 1, II, III, IV and V. Units 1, II, III and IV will have two questions each carrying 15 marks.
-The students are supposed to attempt one question from each unit approximately in 1000 words.
-Unit-V consists of 10 short answer type question to be set from the entire syllabus will carry 20 marks in all.
+The question paper consists of five units: I, II, III, IV and V. Units I, II, III and IV will have two questions from each unit.
+The students are to attempt one question carrying 15 marks from each unit approximately in 1000 words.
+Unit-V consists of 10 short answer type questions to be set from the entire syllabus will carry 20 marks in all.
 Each short answer type question carries 2 marks, to be attempted in 8 to 10 lines.

-- 1. Social Processes: Associative: Co-operation, Accommodation and Assimilation Dis-associative: Competition, Conflict. - 2.
+- 1. Social Processes Associative: Co-operation, Accommodation and Assimilation Dis-associative: Competition, Conflict. - 2.
 Socialization: Meaning, Definition, Significance, Agencies, Theories of socialization (Cooley, Mead, Freud).

-- 3. Deviance: Meaning, Types, Causes - 4.
+- 3. Deviance: Meaning, Causes and Impact. - 4.
 Social Control: Meaning, Agencies of Social Control-formal and Informal, Importance.